Stocks Try To Keep Upward Momentum

 Stocks Try to Keep Upward Momentum Advertisment

-Artificial intelligence darling Nvidia swung into the green in Wednesday morning trading, helping broader market sentiment.
-Fellow mega-cap technology stocks Netflix and Meta climbed more than 1% each.
+Artificial intelligence darling Nvidia swung into the red despite trading higher for much of Wednesday, providing downward momentum for the market.
+On the other hand, fellow mega-cap technology stocks Netflix and Meta climbed more than 1% each.

+Higher rates continued to hurt stocks.
+ADP data released Wednesday showed private payrolls grew more than expected in March.
+It offered another sign of resiliency in the economy as investors grow increasingly concerned about the path of interest rate cuts from the Federal Reserve.

 But higher rates still weighed on the market as they have since the second quarter began this week.
 ADP data released Wednesday showing private payrolls grew more than expected in March, offering another sign of resiliency in the economy as investors grow increasingly concerned about the path of interest rate cuts from the Federal Reserve.

-Prices for the 10-year Treasury faded, hiking yields to 4.39% from Tuesday's 4.38%.
+Prices for the 10-year Treasury gained ground, lowering yields to 4.35% from Tuesday's 4.38%.
 Treasury prices and yields move in opposite directions.

 About Us Contact Us Advertise License Our Content Jobs Disclaimer Privacy Policy